 When offhandedly speaking of dimensional widths, most skiers will refer to the "waist" width, or underfoot measurement.
 This is because the waist of a ski is the most active part of its construction.
 This is where you hold an edge and balance most of your weight.
 Waist width will determine how easily a ski will roll over on edge or float through deep snow.
 For the most part, a ski's waist width will determine what type of snow it is best suited for.

 Powder skis are easily recognized by their chunky dimensions.
 Fat waists and broad shovels provide greater surface area to float with.
 Though, a plump ski takes more effort to put on edge if you're not in the soft, pillowy flake that they're intended for.
-If you want to balance your floatation abilities with reliable edge-to-edge quickness, you may want to pick a powder ski that is on the narrower end of the spectrum like the Rossignol Soul 7 HD.
+If you want to balance your floatation abilities with reliable edge-to-edge quickness, you may want to pick a powder ski that is on the narrower end of the spectrum.

 Sidecut & Turn Radius